-Figure 1.Bucket replication policy
+Figure 1.
+Object Upload to S3 Bucket

 Thanks to the OSE full S3 API compatibility, it is also possible to utilize existing 3rd party applications to upload and manage the files of a bucket.
-In Object Storage Extension, S3 buckets and their objects can also be accessed through a short S3 endpoint path.
+The following figure displays how to set up the connection to the S3 storage with a freeware S3 browser.